venelinpetrov/venelinpetrov.github.io/_posts/2025-09-05-jwt-authentication-with-spring-boot-and-web-clients.md

 date: 2025-09-05
 ---

-# JWT authentication with Spring Boot and Web clients

 This article is a high level overview of the JWT authentication process in the context of Spring Boot and any web client.

 ## The backend